 Once the display of your new page meets your satisfaction, you can exit your development environment.
 This involves first exiting MkDocs and then deactivating the python virtual environment.
 To exit MkDocs you need to use the key combination CTRL + C, and as you saw above, to exit the virtual environment you will need to invoke the

 ...
 INFO - [22:32:41] Serving on http://127.0.0.1:8000/ ^CINFO - Shutting down... (env) [rocky_user@rl9 env]$ (env) [rocky_user@rl9 env]$ deacticate [rocky_user@rl9 env]$

 Conclusions and final thoughts¶

-Verification of your new pages in a local development site provides us with the assurance that your work will always conform to the online documentation site therefore allowing us to contribute optimally.
+Verifying your new pages in a local development site assures us that your work will always conform to the online documentation site, allowing us to contribute optimally.

 Document compliance is also a great help to the curators of the documentation site, who then only have to deal with the correctness of the content.

 In conclusion, you can say that this method allows for meeting the requirements for a "clean" installation of MkDocs without the need to resort to containerization.

 Contributors: Steven Spencer, Ganna Zhyrnova